mhvuze/Elite/README.md

 4. Run Generate_Certificate.bat (if you are asked for a password, it's 'passWD')
 5. Open the solution in Visual Studio
 6. Edit Package.appxmanifest and point to the certificate
-7. Rebuild project for your target platform
+7. Rebuild project in debug mode (!) for your target platform
 8. Right click on EliteUI project, Store -> Create App Package
 9. "No" to Windows Store upload and generate app bundle
 10. Run Add-AppDevPackage.ps1 to install